-As already mentioned, for the consumer field the class action procedure was first introduced in French law on 17 March 2014 (Law 2014-344), whereas the decree pertaining to the application of the Hamon Law is two years old (24 September 2014) and the circular for the remaining questions regarding the law was published in December 2014 (JUSC 1421504)
+As already mentioned, for the consumer field the class action procedure was first introduced in French law on 17 March 2014 (Law 2014-344), whereas the decree pertaining to the application of the Hamon Law is two years old (24 September 2014) and the circular for the remaining questions regarding the law was published in December 2014 (JUSC 1421594).

-In the health field, it must be underlined that Law No. 2016-41 of 26 January 2016 was only recently implemented by Decree No. 2016-1249, which first entered into force on 26 September 2016.
-In the environmental, discrimination and data protection field, Law No. 2016-1547, Justice of the XXI Century passed on 18 November 2016 was implemented by Decree No. 2017-888 dated 6 May 2017, which first entered into force on 10 May 2017.
+In the health field, Law No. 2016-41 of 26 January 2016 was only recently implemented by Decree No. 2016-1249, which first entered into force on 26 September 2016.
+In the environmental, discrimination and data protection fields, Law No. 2016-1547, Justice of the XXI

+Century passed on 18 November 2016, was implemented by Decree No. 2017-888 dated 6 May 2017, which first entered into force on 10 May 2017.

-As the laws authorising class actions are very recent, the government's report to the parliament regarding the application of this new legislation has yet to be issued, and our jurisdictions have not been confronted with many class actions so far.
+As the laws authorising class actions are very recent, our jurisdictions have not been confronted with many class actions so far.
 The first one was filed on 1 October 2014.
-Since then, very few class actions have been filed.
+Since then, very few class actions have been filed with around only 15 class actions having been filed since 2014.
+None of these 15 class actions have been successful at this stage, as no judgment retaining the liability of the defendant has been rendered so far and only a few proceedings introduced were finally settled.